-HS2 is a proposed infrastructure project to build a high speed rail line from London to Manchester and Leeds, via Birmingham, to begin operation in 2026 and be completed in 2032.
+HS2 is a proposed infrastructure project to build a high-speed rail line from London to Manchester and Leeds, via Birmingham, to begin operation in 2026 and be completed in 2033.
 It was supported by the Labour Government after 2009 and has had the support of the Conservatives in government since May 2010.

-In total, the scheme is estimated to cost £55.7 billion in 2015 prices (including rolling stock).
+In total, the Government has estimated that the scheme will cost £55.7 billion in 2015 prices (including rolling stock).

-All of the above are also available on the Railways Topical Page of the Parliament website.
+Further briefings are available on the Railways Topical Page of the Parliament website.

 Commons Briefing papers SN00316